Student Rights & Responsibilities: Release of Student Information

 - Date(s) of enrollment

 - Awards granted by the college

 - Participation in official sports activities

 - Weight and height of athletic team members, AND

 - Email address

-Students may request that the college NOT release directory information by notifying the Registrar's office and submitting this FORM in person and with picture ID to the Registration office in room BE1104.
+Students may request that the college not release directory information by notifying the Registrar's office and submitting a Request to Prevent Disclosure of Directory Information form in person and with picture ID to the Registration office in room BE1104.
 Directory information cannot include social security numbers, race/ethnicity, nationality or gender.
 For more information regarding students’ rights, students should contact Registration at 206.934.6918.